Gordon Frickers, introduction, painter, artist, résumée, (resume, C. V.), an unusually versatile artist.

 See also Appraisals.

-- ‘The Pirate’, (cover page) published by Bloomsbury Qatar Foundation Publishing in Arabic, a best seller soon to appear in English.
+- ‘The Corsair‘, (cover page) published by Bloomsbury Qatar Foundation Publishing in Arabic, a best seller, now available in English.

 - The Nelson Almanac, edited by David Harris, Picture editor Anthony Cross, published in association with the Warwick Leadley Gallery, Conway Maritime Press, The Chrysalis Building, Bramley Rd, London, W10 6SP published in 1998,